jaumecv89/movies-addict/README.md

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

-## Build
+## Manual build

 Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+The build artifacts will be stored in the `dist/movies-addict` directory.

+## CI build

+CI has been integrated with gh-pages.
+Check the new `deploy` script in `package.json`.
+The build and deploy on the server are done automatically when merging into master branch.
+For the configuration and more information go to `movies-addict/actions` and check `build-deploy.yml`.

 ## Running unit tests